elliehoward/simple_vapor_server/README.md

 The purpose of this tutorial is learning to use Vapor with Swift.
 While you do NOT need to USE XCode for this particular tutorial, you do need to [begin downloading it](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) now in order to use Swift.
 After it has downloaded, open it to begin the installation.
 I recommend looking into it because it is a useful environment to experiment with swift in.
 To open it just hit ` Cmnd + Spacebar ` and type `xcode`

 Swift is a compiled language, meaning it takes time to see the changes in your code’s output because you have to compile before rendering.
-This is the reason I recommend experimenting with XCode is it helps programming in swift less of a hassle, because you can see changes live, before compiling and compiling can take a while.
+This is the reason I recommend experimenting with XCode because it makes programming in swift less of a hassle, you can see changes live, before compiling and compiling can take a while.

 Because Swift’s syntax is so close to Javascript’s, I assert that Swift should be fairly easy for a web developer to pick up.
 In this guide I will compare each line of code in Swift with what it would look like in JS.